Cora Cross: Storylines

+In March 2026, Lauren's husband, Peter Beale (Thomas Law) invites Tanya to surprise Lauren for Mother's Day, but Cora shows up instead, revealing Tanya can't make it.
+Lauren is happy to see Cora but Max is angered.
+Cora aggravates Max at the dining table so he leaves.
+Later, Cora realises that Lauren is nervous about Mark Fowler's (Stephen Aaron-Sipple) offer to sell cars, as she was recently attacked while out for a test drive.
+In private, Cora encourages Lauren to remain confident and make a success of the business.
+Before leaving, Cora also makes amends with Oscar (now Pierre Counihan-Moullier), from whom she became estranged.

 Reception

 Speaking of Cora's arrival, Jane Simon of the Daily Mirror said "Tanya's mum Cora provides a stark warning about the dangers of Botox.
 She turns up tonight looking like Ronald McDonald in drag – no wonder Tanya's been avoiding her."
 Daniel Kilkelly from Digital Spy said of Cora's guest stint, "During her brief stay on Albert Square, Cora quickly became known for her brash attitude and outspoken ways."
 Kate Woodward from Inside Soap said the introduction of Cora and Sylvia Goodwin (Stephanie Cole) from Coronation Street proved that soap operas need more "outspoken older women".
 She commented that the characters cannot resist a barb and say the things many people would not; just like "famous battleaxe" Blanche Hunt (Maggie Jones).
 Cora and Sylvia have the "edge" that cannot be achieved by younger characters.
 Woodward described Cora as rough and that she owned a "gob as scary as her slap-plastered mug".
 Woodward later said that "outrageous Rose is the perfect foil for caustic Cora".
 She named them as "the best double-act ever" and added that they deserved a whole episode dedicated to them.